tpakeman/looker_log_analysis/README.md

 ### **Important** security considerations

 * Log files do not contain customer data, but they can contain sensitive metadata.
 If you intend to use this on behalf of a Looker customer or any Looker instance you do not own, **make sure you have permission from the owner first**
 * It is also a security risk to keep any log data locally for longer than is absolutely necessary.
+  * Delete log files once you have finished using them
-Use the `teardown` function included once you have finished the analysis to remove all log data from your local postgres database
+  * Use the `teardown` function here to remove log data from your local postgres database

 ### What's in the repo